 If you suspect a loved one may have schizoid personality disorder, gently suggest that the person seek medical attention.
-It might help to offer to accompany your loved one to the first appointment.
+It might help to offer to go with him or her to the first appointment.

-The exact causes of schizoid personality disorder are unknown, although a combination of genetic and environmental factors — particularly in early childhood — are thought to contribute to development of all personality disorders.
+The exact causes of schizoid personality disorder are unknown, although a combination of genetic and environmental factors — particularly in early childhood — are thought to increase the risk of developing the disorder.

-People with schizoid personality disorder are at an increased risk of:
+People with schizoid personality disorder are at increased risk of:

 Preparing for your appointment

 You're likely to start by first seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred directly to a psychiatrist.